-This post details how to go about eating gluten-free at Bonefish Grill and contains affiliate links.
+This post details how to eat gluten free at the Bonefish Grill and contains affiliate links.
 Please read my disclosures.

 The Bonefish Grill is a casual dining seafood restaurant chain with more than 200 locations in 28 states.
-I decided to research the Bonefish Grill’s gluten-free menu for this article, as well as test the food for hidden with my Nima Sensor.
+I decided to research Bonefish Grill’s gluten-free menu for this article and test the food for hidden gluten with my Nima Sensor.

-The Nima Sensor is a portable gluten detecting device that enables you to test a small, pea-sized portion of your food before you eat it.
-The gluten detecting device will tell you if it finds gluten or if your dish is free from the sticky protein and safe for you to eat.
+Nima Sensor is a portable gluten-detecting device that allows you to test a small, pea-sized portion of your food before eating it.
+The device will tell you if it finds gluten or if your dish is free from gluten and, therefore, safe for you to eat.

 Bonefish Grill’s Gluten-Free Menu